O n paper, Benedict Arnold is America’s most infamous traitor.

 But Arnold, the captain itching for revolution, wouldn’t have it.
 The next day, he marched his men to the powder house, which held the town’s ammunition stores, and over the objections of prominent townsfolk forced its possessor to hand over the key.
 “None but Almighty God shall prevent my marching,” he said, according to Charles H. Levermore’s The Republic of New Haven.

 On May 10, as the Second Continental Congress convened in Philadelphia, there was still no unified American military force.
-Yet, for the support he’d provided to Massachusetts during the ongoing “siege of Boston” that began in nearby Lexington and Concord, Arnold had been promoted to the rank of colonel by the revolutionary authority of the state.
+Yet, for the support he’d provided to Massachusetts during the ongoing “siege of Boston” that’d begun in nearby Lexington and Concord, Arnold had been promoted to the rank of colonel by the revolutionary authority of the state.
 Leading a team of patriots, he planned and executed takeovers of Ticonderoga and Crown Point—remote British-held forts near Lake Champlain in New York, strategically significant for their placement along a major supply line from Boston to Canada.
 At Ticonderoga, Arnold also secured an advanced weapons cache critical to matching the firepower of the British.

 These victories didn’t escape the Journal/Post-Boy’s attention.
 Months afterward, on August 9, 1775, the paper celebrated its hometown hero and printed what reads like an exchange of love letters between Benedict Arnold and the residents of the Lake Champlain area.
 In their public letter addressed to Arnold, they hailed the “humanity and benevolence,” “elevation and generosity of soul” and “vigilance and good conduct” he exhibited while stationed there; in Arnold’s response, he characterized them as “polite and obliging,” and as exercising “vigilance and spirited conduct in the public cause,” earning his “greatest respect and esteem.”
 They referred to themselves as Arnold’s “most obliged, and most obedient servants;” he referred to himself as their “most obedient, humble servant.”